LungisaNduna/CatchUpwithLungisa/ReadMe.md

 Okay it's looking good so far.
 Back to the tutorial video to see the next steps First lets commit and push these changes.
 Such bad habits

+Great its working out so far
+We no longer need the file